 Driving further up the west coast you reach Stykkishólmur, which is a very picturesque village and a former important trading village because of its location in Breiðarfjörður bay.
 There is the Norwegian House which was the first two storied house owned privately and displays a household of gentlefolk’s in the 18th century.
 Just half an hour drive away is Grundarfjörður and there you find our Grundarfjörður hostel.

 In the west fjords there are many interesting museums relating to the history of the area or even the folk stories connected to different parts of the fjords.

-There are four hostels in the west fjords, Reykhólar, Bíldudalur, Korpudalur and Broddanes.
+There are three hostels in the West fjords: Bíldudalur, Korpudalur and Broddanes.
 In Bíldudalur there is a music museum run by a local singer/performer where he displays items connected to his own and local music history.

 Tales of sea monsters have played a colourful role in Icelandic folk culture for centuries.
 Today, these elusive creatures have been given a worthy home at the Icelandic Sea Monster Museum, located in the village of Bíldudalur.
 Driving past Bíldudalur into Selárdalur you find an exquisite museum of Samúel Jónsson.
 He made huge sculptures and they are on display in Selárdalur.

 The areas district museum is in Ísafjörður and there you also find a an photo museum and art museum at the villages old hospital.